jasonstolaruk/CurryMUD/README.md

 * Nearly everything may be abbreviated. :abc:
 * Logging. :scroll:
 * ANSI color. :red_circle:
-* Character creation with optonal "readymade character" templates. :runner:
+* Character creation with optonal readymade templates. :runner:
 * The virtual world is automatically persisted at regular intervals and at shutdown. :floppy_disk:
 * Systems for reporting bugs and typos. :bug:
 * Commands to aid in the process of resetting a forgotten password. :passport_control: